RubberizedDuck/holbertonschool-validation/module3_task3/README.md

 Creates a new post in the contents/post folder with POST_TITLE and POST_NAME set from the ENV variables.

-'package':
+`package`:
 Creates a zip archive of the latest build, and stores in awesome-website.zip

-'unit-tests':
+`unit-tests`:
 Runs each make recipe

-'integration-tests':
+`integration-tests`:
 Begins a server and checks localhost URL

-'validate':
+`validate`:
 Checks the current working directory

-'lint':
+`lint`:
 Applies markdown lint to README and DEPLOY files

 ## Workflow

-Currently making use of Github action to:
+Currently making use of Github actions to:

 - Clone the repository
 - Position self in the correct directory and execute the command `make help` to validate that the Makefile is present, and implement the help target check.
+- Build the package
+- Archive the package
+- Test make recipes
+- Release the package alongside deployment documentation

 It is triggered:

 - Each time new code is pushed to the repository
 - Once a day at 8:08 a.m.
+- Release occurs when tag 1.0.0 is encountered